Adrian Sorichetti

-Adrian Sorichetti (born October 8, 1990 in Whitby, Ontario) is a Canadian professional lacrosse player who plays for the San Diego Seals of the National Lacrosse League.
+Adrian Sorichetti (born October 8, 1990 in Whitby, Ontario) is a retired Canadian professional box lacrosse player who played for the San Diego Seals and the Saskatchewan Rush of the National Lacrosse League.
 Adrian was drafted in the second round (13th overall) in the 2013 NLL Entry Draft by the Edmonton Rush.
 Adrian attended high school at All Saints Catholic Secondary School in Whitby for two years before receiving a hockey and lacrosse scholarship to Trinity Pawling Preparatory School in Pawling, NY.
 Adrian grew up playing hockey and lacrosse in Whitby, Ontario.